-1) The Church has no other ministry, mission, and hope or healing to offer other than the life and grace of Jesus Christ.

-2) Knowing the triune God is inseparable from participating in the life, activity and organization of the Christian Church.
+- 1) The Church has no other ministry, mission, and hope or healing to offer other than the life and grace of Jesus Christ. - 2) Knowing the triune God is inseparable from participating in the life, activity and organization of the Christian Church.

-The course will focus on a model of theological integration, which is based on an understanding of ministry as our participation in the ministry of Jesus Christ, through the practices of the church.
-We will also practice a method of theological reflection on field education case studies.
+The course will focus on theological leadership for building Christ-centered churches.
+It offers a model of theological leadership and pastoral care based on an understanding of ministry as participation in the ministry of Jesus Christ, through the practices of the church.
+These practices include sacraments.
+The class will practice a method of theological reflection on field education case studies.